(American League, East Division)

 CLOSER: Zack Britton

-You could switch Darren O’Day for Gregg Olson or Jim Johnson as the primary set-up reliever if you wanted to.
-The inactive pitcher options are Urban Shocker (GREAT NAME!), Tippy Martinez, Dave McNally, Milt Pappas, Mike Mussina, Sammy Stewart and B.J.
-Ryan.
+The inactive pitcher options are Urban Shocker (GREAT NAME!), Tippy Martinez, Dave McNally, Milt Pappas, Mike Mussina, and Gregg Olson.

 So how did we do?